 Death, critical illness and lost earnings don’t exactly feature highly for the most pleasant topics of conversation and it’s unsurprising that discussions and planning for such things might get stuck on the back burner.
 However, the coronavirus pandemic brings times of uncertainty unprecedented in a generation and a sobering awareness of the precious and precarious state of life.
-Perhaps unsurprisingly, the topic of life insurance and income protection has subsequently been thrust into the spotlight.
+Perhaps unsurprisingly, the topic of life insurance and income protection has subsequently been thrust in the spotlight.

 We’re getting ahead of ourselves though.
 Firstly, for those who aren’t entirely sure what it is, life insurance is a contract between an individual and an insurance company, whereby the policyholder agrees to regularly pay for the policy and the insurer agrees to pay a predetermined sum, or ongoing payments to the chosen beneficiaries, in the event of the policyholder’s death.
 The amount they receive depends on the level of cover you decide on and can be directed to cover specific things, such as the mortgage.